Unified settlement planning: Recent developments

 Chhattisgarh, one of the fastest growing states of India, has initiated deliberations on the subject, for its development strategies.
 The process has started with some useful studies and research on the area by Dr. Devendra K. Sharma.

-Based on a comprehensive scheme on the Unified settlement Plan for India (USP for India), targeted to serve the whole nation in future, the Chhattisgarh government is contemplating a project for the holistic development of a regional module of about 700 km2. area, enclosed between the highways connecting Durg, Ragnandgaon & Khairagarh.
+Based on a comprehensive scheme on the Unified settlement Plan for India, targeted to serve the whole nation in future, the Chhattisgarh government is contemplating a project for the holistic development of a regional module of about 700 km2. area, enclosed between the highways connecting Durg, Ragnandgaon & Khairagarh.

 Institute of Town Planners, India (ITPI) organised a national seminar on the subject of Urban Dynamics and Planning - 2032, on 18 & 19 April 2012.
 The seminar has strongly recommended that the development of rural and urban settlements in India should not be planned separately.

 Principles

 The fundamental objective for a unified settlement plan includes: